actix/examples/middleware/middleware-ext-mut/README.md

-# middleware examples
+# Middleware: Add/Retrieve Request-Local Data

 This example showcases a middleware that adds and retrieves request-local data.
-See also the [Middleware guide](https://actix.rs/docs/middleware/).
+See also the [middleware guide](https://actix.rs/docs/middleware/).

 ## Usage